 I am a shy and mildly spoken person, and I didn't know "how to own the room."
 When I hired Ms. Brooks, I could hardly push my words out to tell her what I want from future employment.
 Ms. Brooks taught me that to name your price you must know your value first.

 She taught me how to walk and talk again.
 I am not joking.
-An hour after hour she would make me enter, sit; improve my posture; carry my voice to the back of the room; how to think before I speak; how to listen; and when to talk.
+Hour after hour she would make me enter, sit; improve my posture; carry my voice to the back of the room; think before I speak; how to listen; and when to talk.
 Then she taught me how to organize my words to deliver my message; how to balance my emotions and remain present, poised, and purposeful.

 She taught me emotional intelligence and hostage negotiation techniques.
 We would even do pretend hostage negotiation scenarios where I had to bargain for my life.
 (Do not do that at home with your wife.)
 During that time, an offer came in from a company I liked, but the compensation package they offered was well beyond what I was making at present.
 I shared that with Ms. Brooks.
 She told me that this is the moment we've been preparing for and to go ahead and accept the interview.